krrm1/qb-veiclekeys/README.md

 # qb-vehiclekeys
-Vehicle Keys System For QB-Core
+Vehicle Keys System For QB-Core edit to make it work if player in driver seat or not and if player closest to vehicle

 # License